99%

 The Service Level Agreement (SLA) outlines the specific definition of what is acceptable.

-The basic definition of high availability is that the service is up and functioning, that is, properly processing requests and responses.
-This does not mean the service always operates at full capacity.
+The basic definition of high availability is that the service is up and functioning and properly processing requests and responses.
+This doesn’t mean the service always operates at full capacity.
 Systems designed with high availability protect against interruptions and prevent outages from happening in the first place.
 The SLA identifies expectations for all stakeholders.

 SLA Requirements:

-For example a basic service may have the following SLA:
+For example a basic service may have these SLAs:

 See also: